ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-14-how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 {:.distinction.distinction-information}
 Some garden owners decide to plant grass seed in March.
 It is, however, not the best idea from the gardening point of view.
 Although there are some species that are resistant to atmospheric conditions – for instance some types of ornamental grasses, planting grass seed so early might result in poor growth.

+## The most common mistakes made when planting grass seed

+When you prepare your lawn, you should pay close attention to every detail of the process.
+First and foremost, remember about all the rules – for **preparing the ground, seeding and further lawn care.** Very often even the smallest mistakes might affect the proper growth of grass.

+**The most commonly made mistakes are:**

+{:.list.list-negative}

+* **Incorrectly prepared soil** and not removing all elements that might affect the growth.
+* **Not loosening the soil** – which helps with the removal of the remainders of plants that used to grow in the area.
+* **Insufficient removal of any weeds from the area** on which you are going to plant grass seed.
+If there is a lot of weeds, you might need to use an herbicide, which will remove the plants from the soil.
+* **Not enriching the soil** – some types of soil require additional fertilizing.
+It is particularly important in case of sandy soils, where you should use a special peat mix or compost.
+* **Choosing wrong grass seed**, that is not suitable for garden lawn, but rather for meadow grass.
+* **Uneven planting,** which results in an unaesthetic looking lawn.
+* **Not securing the seed after planting**, especially when the weather is windy, which might blow the seed away.
+* **Insufficient amount of water**, which hinders the seeds from sprouting and growing properly.

 {% faqItem %}
 {% faqQuestion %}